FAQ

 The balance of payment for your order is due when your order has been fulfilled and prior to ship out or pick up of your completed project.
 Please see above for payment options.

-Cancelling an Order
+Canceling an Order

-Invoices outstanding beyond 14 days without terms are subject to $10 per day fee for full pallet and $5 per day fee for 1/2 pallet.
-The customer agrees to pay all costs of collection incurred by Cascade Record Pressing.
+Invoices outstanding beyond 14 days without terms are subject to $10 per day fee for full pallet and $5 per day fee for ½ pallet.
+The customer agrees to pay all costs of collection incurred by Cascade.
+In the event of nonpayment of an invoice in excess of 90 days, the customer's product may be sold by Cascade without sharing profits with the customer or discarded without notification to the customer.

 Turnaround Times

+Please contact Cascade regarding current turnaround times prior to placing your order.
+Cascade cannot be held accountable for order delays related to third party vendors.
+Orders will not be scheduled for production until all project parts have arrived in our warehouse.
 We will do our best to adhere to reasonable time frames for production of your record, however there are many factors beyond our control and we cannot guarantee turn times.
-Please discuss delivery expectations with a representative prior to placing an order and confirm manufacturing shipping timelines with Cascade after your deposit is remitted.
+Please discuss delivery expectations with your project manager prior to placing an order and confirm manufacturing shipping timelines with Cascade after your deposit is remitted.

-Mastering and Lacquers and Electroforming
+Mastering - Lacquers - Electroforming

 Cascade does not currently employ an in house lacquer cutting engineer.
 Customers therefore need to seek an outside studio vendor of their choice to engage services for lacquers to be cut and sent to one of our Electroforming Vendors.
 Cascade can provide referrals, but is not responsible for the services rendered from outside Mastering studios.
 All payment for mastering services must be remitted directly to that studio.